Xylomelum pyriforme

 Xylomelum pyriforme, commonly known as the woody pear, is a species of plant in the family Proteaceae native to eastern Australia.
 It grows as a large shrub or small tree to five metres high.

 Taxonomy

-First documented at Botany Bay by Joseph Banks and Daniel Solander in 1770, it was first described as Banksia pyriformis by German botanist Joseph Gaertner in 1788 in De Fructibus et Seminibus Plantarum.
+Xylomelum pyriforme was first documented at Botany Bay in 1770 by Joseph Banks and Daniel Solander, who gave it the (unpublished) binomial name Leucadendroides pyrifera in Banks' Florilegium.
+It was first formally described as Banksia pyriformis by German botanist Joseph Gaertner in 1788 in De Fructibus et Seminibus Plantarum.
 It was given its current name in 1809 by the gardener Joseph Knight in his On the cultivation of the plants belonging to the natural order of Proteeae.
 The species name "pear-shaped" is derived from the Latin words pyrus "pear" and forma "shape".

 Description

 Xylomelum pyriforme grows as a large shrub or small tree, usually reaching 4–5 m high, although trees to 15 m have been recorded in the Howes Valley northwest of Sydney.
 The large juvenile leaves have dentate (toothed) margins with 6 to 11 teeth along each edge, while the adult leaves have entire margins.
 The prominently veined leaves measure 10 to 20 cm and are up to 5 cm wide.
 They are glabrous (smooth) and dark green.
 New growth is covered in a fine rust-coloured fur.
 Flowering takes place from September to November, peaking in October.
 The inflorescences measure 5 to 8 cm and are rusty coloured.
 Flowers are followed by the development of the large, woody, pear-shaped seed pod which is up to 9 cm long and 5 cm wide.